mwc360/mwc360.github.io/_posts/2024-09-17-To-V-Order-or-Not.md

 2. **Fabric Warehouse**: Expect to see around a 10% improvement in read query performance but a 10-20% performance hit when writing data.
 3. **SQL Endpoint (Fabric Warehouse)**: This is an extension of the Fabric Warehouse as it uses the same engine; anticipate a 10% read improvement here as well.

-**Fabric Spark does NOT benefit from V-Order.** While it's rare, it's technically possible that V-Order can result in Parquet files smaller than non-V-Ordered files.
+**Fabric Spark does NOT inherently benefit from V-Order.** While I haven't experience it to be the norm, V-Order can result in Parquet files smaller than non-V-Ordered files.
 However, in this case, Spark would only indirectly benefit by reading less data.
 It does **not** benefit from the VertiPaq-style sorting and encoding.
-V-Order impacts Fabric Spark in three ways:
+For cases where V-Order doesn't result in smaller, more compressed Parquet files, V-Order impacts Fabric Spark in three ways:

-- **Write Performance**: Enabling V-Order results in writes up to 33% slower.
+- **Write Performance**: between 15-33% slower
-- **Read Performance**: Enabling V-Order results in reads up to 50% slower.
+- **Read Performance**: between 20-50% slower
-- **File Sizes**: Enabling V-Order results in Parquet files up to 6% larger.
+- **File Sizes**: up to 6% larger

 While Power BI's VertiPaq storage format provides massive compression over uncompressed data, parquet files that are snappy-compressed (default in Fabric) already have two layers of compression, thus V-Order typically does not result in smaller files, just better sorted and encoded files for VertiPaq optimized engines.

 ## What About Optimized Write?
 It's worth mentioning Optimized Write here since it is enabled by default for the same reason that V-Order is—it helps improve performance of select downstream workloads.
 I blogged about [Optimized Write](https://milescole.dev/data-engineering/2024/08/16/A-Deep-Dive-into-Optimized-Write-in-Microsoft-Fabric.html) back in August; if you haven't read the post, it's worth a read.
 Optimized Write can be a godsend but can also plague you with unnecessary slower writes.
 Knowing what it does and when to use it is critical.

-Optimized Write is important for both Power BI Direct Lake and Fabric Warehouse / SQL Endpoint performance, as both data readers prefer larger Parquet files than Spark does.
+Optimized Write is important for both Power BI Direct Lake and Fabric Warehouse / SQL Endpoint performance, as both data readers prefer somewhat larger row-groups than Spark does.
 The default Bin Size setting of Optimized Write generates the optimal file size to improve performance of both of these workloads but can have a negative impact on Spark unless you are partitioning your Delta tables.

 My general guidance here is to evaluate Optimized Write just like you'd evaluate V-Order: learn what it is, form a hypothesis, and test on your own data.
-Knowing that it requires shuffling data across executors before writing and this has a massive performance impact on Spark, unless your Delta tables are partitioned or you are prioritizing SQL Endpoint, Fabric Warehouse, or Direct Lake performance, it should be disabled.
+Knowing that it requires shuffling data across executors before writing and this has a massive performance impact on Spark, unless your Delta tables are partitioned or you are prioritizing SQL Endpoint, Fabric Warehouse, or Direct Lake performance, it should generally be disabled.

 ## When Should I Use V-Order?